 You know you are a food nerd when you are extremely excited about the cracking of a Parmigiano Reggiano wheel and sampling of the heart of the “king of cheeses”.
 It happened this past weekend at Whole Foods, and I’m in cheese heaven.
 Those samples were the best pieces of cheese I’ve ever had.
 Since I bought a big piece of Parmigiano that day, I wanted to make something that is hard to find in stores, real Parmigiano Reggiano crisps.

-Yes, I know, they are everywhere in stores, is the latest keto craze, but they are not made with the real Parmigiano from Italy.
+Yes, I know, the crisps are everywhere in stores.
+They are the latest keto craze, but they are not made with the real Parmigiano from Italy.
 They are made with what in the US is called “Parmesan”.
 So if you see on a label “Parmesan”, know that it’s not Parmigiano Reggiano, which is a protected name under European law.

 According to www.parmigianoreggiano.com, Parmigiano-Reggiano is produced exclusively in the provinces of Parma, Reggio Emilia, Modena and parts of the provinces of Mantua and Bologna, on the plains, hills and mountains enclosed between the rivers Po and Reno.
 You can read all the details about the history and the craftsmanship that making the “king of cheese” involves at the above link.